raf-swiderski/ruby-checkout/README.md

   => "Total price: £66.78"
 ```

 ### Assumptions

 - I assumed the `Lavendar heart` discount would be applied before the `%10` discount.

-### Issues

-- Trouble with pricing.
-It was hard performing business logic on floats in Ruby.
-    - Solution: I timesed the `Item` price by 100 on input, and then divided by 100 when printing out the price.
-- I didn't pass the `promotional_rules` as an argument but rather I built it into the system, because I wasn't sure how to pass a method as an argument and incorporate this into the business logic.

 ### Changes after feedback
 - refactored each method in Checkout.rb more singularly responsible and reusable (E.g. the apply_basket_discount method.)